 There are a number of key features to consider when deciding on which basketball shoes will suit your needs.

 One of the most important elements to look for though is what kind of support the shoes offer to improve comfort.
-Uncomfortable sneakers can seriously detriment your performance on the court by distracting your focus, and could even lead to injury.
+Uncomfortable sneakers can seriously detriment your performance on the court by distracting your focus which, in turn, may lead to injury.

-You'll also want to ensure the sneakers come with a ton of padding to absorb some of the impact from landing a jump.
-This is also crucial to reduce your risk of injury.
+You'll also want to ensure the sneakers come with a ton of padding to absorb impact to protect your knees and joints and, once again, reduce the risk of injury.

 Generally speaking, basketball shoes fit true to size.